Mark E. Wilson

 Of Wilson’s solo works and chamber music compositions, Metamorphosis (a string quartet premiered by the Left Bank Quartet at the Kennedy Center), Soliloquy (a work for violin written for David Salness) and Rituals (a work for piano commissioned by the William Kapell Competition) have been extensively performed in America, Europe and Asia.
 His composition Aeolus (an electroacoustic work for flute) has received more than 100 performances worldwide by various artists.
 Another electroacoustic work, Sappho, was premiered and recorded for release on the Capstone label by internationally acclaimed soprano Phyllis Bryn-Julson.
 Wilson's most recent recordings are of Windows (an electroacoustic composition), released on the Neuma label in 2006 and a 2008 release on Capstone Records entirely dedicated to his compositions, ranging from solo and chamber music works to a composition for chamber orchestra, Ancient Ways, featuring the Hollywood Chamber Players conducted by the composer.

 Earlier in his career, in conjunction with his work at UCLA, Wilson was active in the world of music for film and television and received the Henry Mancini Prize and the Mancini Production Award for film scoring.

-To hear a performance on Youtube of Wilson's The Phoenix, by the London Symphony Orchestra, click this link.
+A performance of Wilson's The Phoenix by the London Symphony Orchestra: